benlee105/DNS-Exfil/README.md

 **Value:** 54.179.112.60
 **TTL:** 300

-## Step 7: Modify existing NS Record to point to your EC2 instance
+## Step 7: Modify existing NS Record to point to your NS records, which point to your EC2 instance
 **Record Name:** bhealthen.com
 **Type:** NS
 **Value:**